rocky-linux/documentation/docs/books/admin_guide/14-special-authority.md

 !!! info

     The default and recursion of using ACL permissions require that the operating object of the command be a directory!
-If the operation object is a file, an error will be reported.
+If the operation object is a file, an error prompt will be output.

 ### SetUID